VaibhavGagneja/FlightDataAnalysis/README.md

-# Your Project Name
+# Flight Analysis

 ## Overview
-Briefly describe your project and its purpose.
+This is simple web api project using .NET8.

 ## Table of Contents
 - [Prerequisites](#prerequisites)